H-theorem do-conjecture: Introduction

 Development of statistical mechanics overlaps with statistical inference was initially noted by Jaynes \cite{jaynes57a,jaynes57b, jaynes03} along with the probabilistic techniques on the trajectory evolution \cite{suezen18}.
 Recently, the connections of statistical physics and deep learning are discussed \cite{suezen22, suezen21}.
 Along these lines, statistical inference connections, recent mathematical tools introduced in doing causal inference \cite{pearl09} provides an opportunity to revisit the formulation of H-theorem via Gibbs's ensemble theory \cite{gibbs}.

-We first restrict the discussion of H-function as Boltzmann's entropy with a toy pedagogical tool, so called dynamical evolution on discrete states \cite{kittel04,gibbs, susskind}.
-This allows us to provide pedagogical definitions without loss of generality in invoking a {\it do-calculus} \cite{pearl09, pearl95} perspective.
+We restrict the discussion of H-function as Boltzmann's entropy with a toy pedagogical tool, so called dynamical evolution on discrete states \cite{kittel04,gibbs, susskind}.
+This allows us to provide pedagogical definitions without loss of generality in invoking a {\it do-calculus} \cite{pearl09, pearl95} perspective addressing Loschmidt's paradox.